Medium

 Your provider can help you know whether ND Medicaid covers a service.

-ND Medicaid generally covers medical services, which are:
+Generally, ND Medicaid covers medical services, that are:

 • Provided by an ND Medicaid enrolled provider